Top 10 Things to do in Panama City, Panama

 5. Explore Panama Viejo

-It was attacked numerous times by pirates in the early 1600s however, it was able to withstand the attacks.
-In 1671, the city of 10,000 was attached and defeated by pirate Henry Morgan.
+It was attacked numerous times by pirates in the early 1600s.
+However, it was able to withstand the attacks.
+In 1671, the city of 10,000 was attacked and defeated by pirate Henry Morgan.
 The city leader had the city burned to avoid it being taken over.

 Panama City was later rebuilt at Casco Viejo.
 Panama Viejo is a UNESCO World Heritage Site along with Casco Viego, today’s historic center.
 Though some of the city lies under the surrounding neighborhood, the excavated area is open for touring.
-You can see the original tower, cathedral, city square, and several convents, as well as other city buildings.
+You can see the original tower, cathedral, city square, several convents, and other city buildings.

 6. Dine at the Fish Market (Mercado de Mariscos)